 In Canada, volunteer owl surveys have been established in Ontario, Manitoba, Alberta, Saskatchewan, British Columbia, Prince Edward Island, New Brunswick, Newfoundland and Nova Scotia.
-Birds Canada coordinates the owl surveys in Ontario, British Columbia, New Brunswick, Newfoundland, mainland Nova Scotia and Prince Edward Island, and has been heavily involved in the development of the North American guidelines.
+Bird Studies Canada coordinates the owl surveys in Ontario, British Columbia, New Brunswick, Newfoundland, mainland Nova Scotia and Prince Edward Island, and has been heavily involved in the development of the North American guidelines.

-The goals of the NB Nocturnal Owl Survey are:
+The goals of the NS Nocturnal Owl Survey are:

-- 1. To estimate population trends of owls (especially Barred Owls) on both crown, private and federal lands over at least a 10-year period; - 2.
-To gather location information on rare or little-known owl species (especially Boreal, Long-eared, and possibly Northern Hawk owls) in Atlantic Canada; and - 3.
-To involve volunteer birders from across the region in wildlife monitoring.
+1. To estimate population trends of owls over at least a 10-year period;

+2. To gather location information on rare or little-known owl species (especially Boreal, Long-eared, and possibly Northern Hawk owls) in Atlantic Canada; and

+3. To involve volunteer birders from across the region in wildlife monitoring.

-The NB playback protocol consists of Boreal and Barred owl calls interspersed with silent listening periods.
-Northern Saw-whet Owls will respond to the calls of Boreal Owls, and in fact will likely be detected in much higher numbers than Boreal Owls in NB.
+The NS playback protocol consists of Boreal and Barred owl calls interspersed with silent listening periods.
+Northern Saw-whet Owls will respond to the calls of Boreal Owls, and in fact will likely be detected in much higher numbers than Boreal Owls in NS.
 All other owl species that are encountered will also be monitored.
-These include Great Horned, Long-eared, Short-eared, Northern Hawk and Eastern Screech owls.
+These include Great Horned, Long-eared, Short-eared, and possibly, Northern Hawk, Eastern Screech, and Great Grey owls.
 You can expect to encounter Great Horned, Northern Saw-whet and Barred owls most often on your survey.